 - rock them gently from side to side or in a rocking chair

-- a change of scenery - move to a different room
+- move to a different room

-- low lighting
+- use low lighting

-- a relaxing bath
+- give them a relaxing bath

-- a walk outdoors, if weather allows
+- go for a walk outdoors, if the weather allows

 - consider using a baby carrier or sling rather than a pram - being in an upright position and close to you can give them comfort